carl-schelin/memorabilia/readme.md

 Of course neither of these libraries are available (although I think I might still have the diskette I got from Mike).
 And without the TurboC or Borland C++ compilers, it's unlikely they'll be compilable any time soon.

+### 3Com Networks

+In the Networking directories may be some utilities I created for 3Com's 3+Share local area networking environments.
+As such they're certainly not useful nowadays :) Still, interesting ideas I had there to help manage my networks.

 ### Dungeons & Dragons

 This directory structure contains my Computerized Dungeon Master.
 I wrote it to help me run my games.
 I'd have a laptop (a small Toshiba 1100+) and could enter character information.
 I gradually improved it and even converted it to C in order to learn how to program in C.